kirupa.com - CSS3: Animations vs. Transitions

 transitions are linear

 A transition simply goes from an initial state to the final state.
-You cannot specify any points in-between like you can with an animation, so a transition might not be a good choice if you are trying to create the next Teen Girl Squad sensation.
+You cannot specify any points in-between like you can with an animation, so a transition might not be a good choice if you are trying to create the next Teen Girl Squad sensation or a complex animation.

 Specifying Properties Up-Front

-The last thing I will describe is how formal animations and transitions are when it comes to defining a transition between CSS property values.
+The next thing I will describe is how formal animations and transitions are when it comes to defining a transition between CSS property values.

 On the formal side, you have transitions.
 Every CSS property you want recognized by your transition must be explicitly represented.